 • Decreases the effectiveness of the firm

-• Causes us to become aggressive, which may have an adverse effect on other employees as well
+• Causes individuals to become aggressive, which may have an adverse effect on other employees

-Many of the accidents that happen in the workplace are due to the stress that workers are feeling when they are working under extreme pressure.
-This is why workplace accidents tend to be more common in industries where employees are under a lot of stress, such as transportation, military, manufacturing, healthcare, etc.
+Many workplace accidents occur due to stress experienced by workers operating under extreme pressure.
+This is why workplace accidents are more common in industries such as transportation, military, manufacturing, and healthcare.

 A prevalence rate of 2,480 per 100,000 workers was documented in the 822,000 cases of work-related stress, depression, or anxiety that occurred in 2020–21.